lycfly/easyKWS/README.md

 # EasyKWS

 This is a python framework of keyword spotting task based on Neural network.
-We use Pytorch as backend.
+Using Pytorch as backend.

 # Todo